awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-instance-types.md

 # Supported Instance Types<a name="aes-supported-instance-types"></a>

 An *instance* is a virtual computing environment\.
 An *instance type* is a specific configuration of CPU, memory, storage, and networking capacity\.
 Choose an instance type for your Amazon ES domain that is based on the requirements of the application or software that you plan to run on your instance\.
-If you have enabled dedicated master nodes, you can choose an instance type for the master nodes that differs from the instance type that you choose for the data nodes\.
+If you have enabled [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), you can choose an instance type for the master nodes that differs from the instance type that you choose for the data nodes\.

-To learn more, see [[ERROR] BAD/MISSING LINK TEXT](sizing-domains.md), [[ERROR] BAD/MISSING LINK TEXT](aes-limits.md#clusterresource), and [[ERROR] BAD/MISSING LINK TEXT](aes-limits.md#ebsresource)\.
+To learn more, see [Sizing Amazon ES Domains](sizing-domains.md), [Cluster and Instance Limits](aes-limits.md#clusterresource), and [EBS Volume Size Limits](aes-limits.md#ebsresource)\.

 Amazon ES supports the following instance types\.